What Is a SWIFT Code Anyway?

 The SWIFT code is a format of your BIC (Bank Identification Code), and the two terms are used interchangeably.
-SWIFTs or BICs are unique identification codes for the particular bank or branch that holds your account.
+SWIFTs or BICs are unique identification codes for the particular bank that holds your account.
 The SWIFT (Society for Worldwide Interbank Financial Telecommunications) system allows banks and financial institutions to send and receive secure messages regarding payment instructions.
-These 8-11 digit codes are often used for international foreign exchange transactions.
+These 8-11 digit codes are often used for sending money overseas.